Pride Park Stadium: Non-Derby County matches

 As one of the largest football grounds in the Midlands, Pride Park has also hosted some notable matches not connected to Derby County.

 Pride Park has hosted one full England international: a 4–0 friendly victory over Mexico on 25 May 2001, when the national side toured the country during the building of the new Wembley Stadium.
 The match also holds the record for the highest attendance at the stadium: a full-house of 33,597.

 The ground has hosted six England U21 matches.
 The results were as follows;

 Partly as a result of Derby's successful hosting of international U21 football, Pride Park was selected as a host venue as part of the English bid to host the 2013 European U21s Championship.

 Away from the England national side, the stadium hosted a friendly between Brazil and Ukraine on 11 October 2010.
 The match ended in a 2–0 victory for Brazil, with Dani Alves and Alexandre Pato scoring the goals, in front of a crowd of 13,088 live spectators and TV viewers in over 100 countries.
 Though Brazil coach Mano Menezes bemoaned the low turnout ("I expected more fans but I think it was a good game"), Derby chief executive Tom Glick declared himself relatively pleased with the turnout, saying "I think everybody was hoping that we'd have a sold out crowd of over 30,000 but, realistically, time was working against us.
 We only had 13 days to sell the tickets and a big crowd just wasn't on the cards.
 But I think we've proven that we can turn it around, operationally.
 The promoter, Kentaro, has seen that.
 So we have done ourselves a favour in terms of bringing something else like this back again and we will continue to pursue things like this."

 Away from international football, on 4 May 2009 Pride Park hosted the 39th FA Women's Cup Final, which saw Arsenal run out 2–1 victors over Sunderland to win the cup for a record fourth consecutive time, in front of a crowd of 23,291.

 Notable non-football events

 Although primarily a football venue, Pride Park Stadium has also hosted events away from sport.
 It first hosted singer Rod Stewart on 26 June 2005 while touring his Stardust: The Great American Songbook, Volume III album.
 This was followed by the Red Hot Chili Peppers, who played at the ground as part of the tour for their Stadium Arcadium album on 5 June 2006.
-Monster Jam came to Pride Park Stadium on 28 & 29 May 2011.
+Monster Jam came to Pride Park Stadium on 28 and 29 May 2011.